 - c.
 Water Runoff (including storm water): - 1) Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.

-- 2) Could waste materials enter ground or surface waters?
+2) Could waste materials enter ground or surface waters?
 If so, generally describe.

-Not applicable under this non-project proposal. - d.
+d.
 Proposed measures to reduce or control surface, ground, and runoff water impacts, if any:

 None proposed.

 4. Plants